-Table 64: Card Cooling Tier Definitions (LFM)
+Table 6463: Card Cooling Tier Definitions (LFM)

-A graphical view of the Card Cooling Tiers is shown in Figure 141.
-The Tiers range from 0 LFM to as high as 1000 LFM at 55°C local inlet temperature.
+A graphical view of the Card Cooling Tiers is shown in Figure 141Figure 140.
+The Tiers range from 0 LFM as 1000 LFM at 55°C local inlet temperature.
 It is important to understand that the cooling tiers extend well beyond the airflow range of most server systems.
 As noted in Section 6.2, card designers must consider the airflow capability of the systems that the cards are to be used in when designing the card thermal solution and component placement.
-Figure 142 and Figure 143 below show the range of typical system capability for Hot Aisle and Cold Aisle configurations.
+Figure 142Figure 141 and Figure 143Figure 142 below system capability for Hot Aisle and Cold Aisle configurations.
 Cards designed to these typical ranges (Tiers 1-6) will be low risk to support in most if not all server systems.
 Alternatively, cards that require Tier 7 or greater may still work in many server systems but may require extra validation testing, specific system slot location requirements, and potentially ambient temperature and hardware restrictions.